 • Technical Tests

-• Site Selection: The location must offer easy access to key raw materials such as potatoes, water, oil, salt and optional additives.
+• Site Selection: The location must offer easy access to key raw materials such as potatoes, palm oil, packaging (PE bags, cartons).
 Proximity to target markets will help minimize distribution costs.
 The site must have robust infrastructure, including reliable transportation, utilities, and waste management systems.
 Compliance with local zoning laws and environmental regulations must also be ensured.

 • Equipment Selection: High-quality, corrosion-resistant machinery tailored for french fries production must be selected.
-Essential equipment includes potato peeler, washing and sorting machines. cutter, de-watering systems, deep fryers, and packaging machines.
+Essential equipment includes washers, peelers, cutters, blanchers, dryers, industrial fryers, de-oiling shakers, flash freezers, seasoning applicators, and automated weighing and packaging lines.
 All machinery must comply with industry standards for safety, efficiency, and reliability.

-• Raw Material Sourcing: Reliable suppliers must be secured for raw materials like potatoes, water, oil, salt and optional additives to ensure consistent production quality.
+• Raw Material Sourcing: Reliable suppliers must be secured for raw materials like potatoes, palm oil, packaging (PE bags, cartons) to ensure consistent production quality.
 Minimizing transportation costs by selecting nearby suppliers is essential.
 Sustainability and supply chain risks must be assessed, and long-term contracts should be negotiated to stabilize pricing and ensure a steady supply.

 • Quality Assurance Systems: A comprehensive quality control system should be established throughout production.
 Analytical instruments must be used to monitor product concentration, purity, and stability.
 Documentation for traceability and regulatory compliance must be maintained.